Skills Development Managing AI Skills with Nacos CLI

 Nacos Skill Registry

-This skill helps you discover, install, and upload AI skills to a Nacos configuration center using the nacos-cli tool.
+This skill helps you discover, install, update, merge, and publish AI skills through Nacos using the nacos-cli tool.

 When to Use This Skill